Georgakopoulos-Soares-lab/quantum-multi-motif-finder/README.md

 ---

-## 📜 License
-This project is released under the MIT License.
-See LICENSE for details.

-🎓 Research & Educational Purpose
+## 🎓 Research & Educational Purpose
 The code and examples here are intended for research and educational purposes only:
 - To demonstrate how quantum computing concepts can be applied to bioinformatics.
 - To serve as a starting point for further exploration, benchmarking, and refinement.
 - To encourage collaboration between quantum computing researchers and computational biologists.

 ⚠️ Note: This is not a production-ready tool for genomic analysis.
 Instead, it is a proof-of-concept designed to highlight the potential of quantum-enhanced approaches in motif search tasks.

 ---

+## 📜 License
+This project is released under the MIT License.
+See LICENSE for details.

+---

-🤝 Contributing
+## 🤝 Contributing
 We welcome and encourage contributions from the community!
 If you’d like to improve the code, add new features, or extend the research, please feel free to:
 - Fork the repository